 3-Airway suctioning (12-14 FG) is only required if the newborn is non-vigorous and thick meconium is present.

-1-Ventilate the newborn with bag-valve-mask using room air at a rate of 30/min (1 second for each inflation)
+1-Ventilate the newborn with bag-valve-mask using room air at a rate of 30/min (1 second for each inflation).
+During the first 5 positive pressure inflations, maintain pressure for 2-3 sec.

 2-Ensure that the chest passively rises with each inflation, otherwise reposition the airway and/or improve the seal of the mask.